-This tactic is a little extreme as it involves physical labour.
+This tactic is a little extreme as it involves physical labor.
 Also, it will make all your warranties go void.
 Unless you want this, I advise you not to go for something so extreme.

 What you are going to do here is to neatly saw off the legs of the crib to make it reach your level.
 This will make it easier for you to reach in.

-Step no. 1 is to determine if the feet of your crib is an integral part of the crib and whether they can be removed easily or not.
+Step no. 1 is to determine if the feet of your crib are an integral part of the crib and whether they can be removed easily or not.
 If the feet are not removable and you still try to remove them, you will end up with a broken and useless crib.

 Step no. 2 is to use an electric saw and cut off the legs of the crib.
-Be sure to mark out the legs first so that each leg is levelled.
+Be sure to mark out the legs first so that each leg is leveled.
 If you do not cut them equally, you will end up with a rocking swing instead of a crib.

 Now that you have cut off the legs, it is time to put your baby in and test if the height works for you.
 If it is still high, cut a bit more!